 Amy K. Hirschfeld holds a B.A. in Classical Archaeology from Tufts University, and M.A. in Archaeology from Harvard University, and is a Ph.D. candidate in Archaeology and Middle Eastern Studies at Harvard University.
 She has been a staff member of archaeological excavations at Roman sites in Israel and excavations in the Sultanate of Oman focusing on the pre-Islamic frankincense trade.
 She has worked in professional publishing and editorial services since 1985 at Little, Brown and Company, the International Catacomb Society, and the Peabody Museum of Archaeology and Ethnology at Harvard University, among other institutions.
 Ms. Hirschfeld has been involved with the International Catacomb Society since 1989 and worked closely with Estelle Brettman on the research and editing of the present publication, Vaults of Memory, before Mrs. Brettman's death in 1991.
 Mrs. Brettman specifically selected Ms. Hirschfeld, along with Florence Wolsky, to complete the work on the publication.
 Ms. Hirschfeld has also initiated and overseen such ICS projects as an internship program and the digitization and cataloging of the Society's extensive photographic and reference archives.

-Florence Z. Wolsky received a B.A. and M.A. in Art History, with a concentration in Classical Art, from Boston University.
+Florence Z. Wolsky (1923-2018) received a B.A. and M.A. in Art History, with a concentration in Classical Art, from Boston University.
 She joined the Department of Classical Art at the Museum of Fine Arts, Boston, in 1974, and was a member of the Department until 1991, when, at Estelle Brettman's request, she became the co-editor, with Amy Hirschfeld, of the unfinished publication, Vaults of Memory.
-With Prof. Emily Vermeule, Ms. Wolsky is the co-author o Toumba tou Skourou, the publication of the Harvard University-Museum of Fine Arts, Boston archaeological excavation in northwest Cyprus.
-Ms. Wolsky has been a board member of the International Catacomb Society since its inception and has been its secretary for the past decade.
+With Prof. Emily Vermeule, Ms. Wolsky is the co-author of Toumba tou Skourou, the publication of the Harvard University-Museum of Fine Arts, Boston archaeological excavation in northwest Cyprus.
+Ms. Wolsky was a founding board member of the International Catacomb Society, and for over two decades served on its Executive Board as Secretary.